microsoft/dotnet/docs/testing-with-ryujit.md

 **Note** The registry methods below use either `HKEY_LOCAL_MACHINE` or `HKEY_CURRENT_USER`.
 Using `HKEY_LOCAL_MACHINE` makes the setting applicable to the entire machine and all users.
 Using `HKEY_CURRENT_USER` makes the setting applicable to just the current user.
 If using the registry methods, the latter is generally preferable.

+In general, you should choose the least impactful option.
+Choose a per-application setting if possible, and only move to a per-user or per-machine setting if necessary.
+Note that per-application settings are not available for ASP.NET applications.

 Disable RyuJIT
 ==============